The burning morning sun and the dust agitated by the passing vehicles made me think if I should have listened to my roommate.

 The only bus stand in Hampi seemed like a parking place for private cars.
 Rows of temporary shops awaited for their customers desperately.
-Auto-drivers and locals selling small items came like a swarm of bees towards the honey combs except that we weren’t honey combs — we were tourists—new to the place and almost completely lost at where to begin.
+Auto-drivers and locals selling small items came like a swarm of bees towards the honeycombs except that we were tourists—new to the place and almost completely lost at where to begin.

 How I Reached Hampi From Bangalore

 I booked a bus from Yatra.com, but I suggest you book a bus from KSRTC Official website.
 There may be a price difference of 200-300, but the service is comparatively better and the buses are always on time.

 After a 7-hour journey from Bangalore in the rickety sleeper claiming to be a multi-axle, the bus dropped us at Hospete.
 I quarrelled with the driver as I had booked the bus till Hampi, and he claimed that the private buses weren’t allowed in there.
 Only when he assured me that he will provide an auto service at his own cost did I retreat.